atom-dao/Learnweb3/Uploading-submissions.md

 </pre>

--now you will be directed to a new page
+-now you will be redirected to a new page
 <pre>